dlt-hub/dlt/docs/website/docs/running-in-production/orchestrators/airflow-gcp-cloud-composer.md

 Assuming you already spun up a cloud composer

 - Make sure the user you added has rights to change the base image (add libraries).
 I already had these added, you may get away with less (not clear in docs)
   - Artifact Registry Administrator
   - Artifact Registry Repository Administrator
   - Remote Build Execution Artifact Admin
 - Navigate to your composer environment and add the needed libraries.
-In the case of this example pipedrive pipeline, we only need dlt, so add `python-dlt` library
+In the case of this example pipedrive pipeline, we only need dlt, so add `dlt` library

 ![add-package](/img/add-package.png)